Home » Posts tagged 'the Jeeves Stories'

 Despite my phobia I am content, like Bertie Wooster, to wish birds well from a respectful distance.
 It is only when the plumed party-of-the-second-part attempts a closer relationship that I object.
 Pigeons are completely lacking in this courtesy and the use of Hawks to manage the feral pigeon population in London was a stroke of genius.
 I have great respect for birds of prey and I like to see them encouraged.
 Perhaps I shall become an anti-Pigeon campaigner – it’s a stance which I fear would not meet with Wodehouse’s approval.
 But these are desperate times.

 Today’s men and women are bewilderingly well informed on matters of sex, relationships and fashion.
-But our ‘literature’ is silent on the subject of character.
-Indeed the very notion of character seems to have shifted from something everybody had, for better or worse, to a questionable distinction to be hushed-up wherever possible.
+But our sources are silent on the subject of character.
+Indeed, the notion of character seems to have shifted from something everybody had, for better or worse, to a questionable distinction to be hushed-up wherever possible.

-At least for most of the year, until faces begin to sprout the first tell-tale signs of Movember and character is celebrated once more.
+That is until the time of year when faces begin to sprout the first tell-tale signs of Movember, and character is celebrated once more.
 For every upper lip concealed, Movember reveals much about modern man, testing him in ways he is seldom tested in these times of peace of comfort.

-Consider… what trials await the man who can affect naught but the merest wisp of growth upon his lip?
-Or the man destined by fate to appear ridiculous in all manner of moustache?
-Watch carefully the way in which he endures the slings and arrows of outrageous fortune.
-And what of the man who gives up, placing the pristinity of his own upper lip above all things?
+Consider… what trials await the man who can affect only the merest wisp of growth upon his lip?
+Or the man destined by fate to appear ridiculous in any manner of moustache?
+Watch carefully, the way in which he endures the slings and arrows of outrageous fortune.
+And what might we say of the man who gives up, placing the pristinity of his upper lip above all things?
 Is such a man to be trusted?